NATO to discuss reinforcing troops in Poland-German defense ministry

 Russia says deployment of significant NATO forces close to Russia would violate the 1997 Founding Act, an agreement between Moscow and the alliance.

-Reporting by Sabine Siebold in Berlin and Adrian Croft in Brussels; Writing by Michelle Martin; Editing by Andrew Roche and Cynthia Osterman
+Reporting by Sabine Siebold; additional reporting by Adrian Croft in Brussels; Writing by Michelle Martin; Editing by Andrew Roche